Do I Need a GPS Bike Computer If I Already Use My Phone?

 See Edge 540 on Amazon | See all Garmin Edge models

-- Bright, glove-friendly screens you can read at noon in July.
+- Bright, glove-friendly screens you can read in harsh sun.

 - Turn-by-turn cues that actually pop when you need them.